 - COACHING – One coaching time-out per team, per game, is allowed.
 If team members talk in between shots it will be deemed a coaching time out.
 However, team members may converse freely when neither is at the table shooting without being charged with a coaching time out.
 If the sitting team member suggests a time-out to the shooter, the time-out will be charged even if the shooter disagrees with the decision to take the time-out.
 However, if a shooter requests a time-out and the sitting team member refuses to take the time-out, no time-out will be charged.
 A player may line up the next shot, prior to making their shot, without being charged with a coaching time out.

 - NO EARPHONES – You are not permitted to wear earphones of any type during Tournament play.
 This includes ear buds, headphones, headsets, Bluetooth devices, etc. Hearing aids and non-electronic earplugs are allowed.

-- CELL PHONE USE – Cell phone use is prohibited while a player is taking their turn at the table and during coaching time-outs.
+- CELL PHONE AND SMARTWATCH USE – Cell phone and smartwatch use is prohibited while a player is taking their turn at the table and during coaching time-outs.

 - FOULS – You are encouraged to be familiar with the portions of the Official Team Manual that apply to the format you are playing in this Tournament, including, but not limited to, what constitutes a foul in that format.
 Each player is advised to make certain you actually have ball-in-hand, before taking ball-in-hand.
 If you do not confirm ball-in-hand with your opponent, or with tournament officials, and there is a difference of opinion, then you run the risk of fouling the cue ball unintentionally.